Farlezz/amt_extended/README.md

 ### AMT Extended
 *   **farlezz** - this (vibecoded with my LLM homies - told them what to do, they did the heavy lifting)
+*   **Corrupt** - tested the tool and provided invaluable feedback (also might've had the original idea for this but we're still arguing about that)

 ## License